What is Digital Literacy Programme?

 Key components of the Digital Literacy Programme:

 - Provision of digital devices for both learners and teachers.

 - Capacity development for teacher and implementers

 - Establishment of local assembly for digital devices and related accessories.

-Objectives of Digital Learning Programme:
+Objectives of Digital Literacy Programme:

 - Entrenching ICT in the teaching and learning process and management of education in primary schools.